Eryadu/Java_feb_2025/src/april8/readme.md

-String and integer string has comparable interface by default to compare
+String and integer has comparable interface by default to compare
 ## Comparable<> ? give natural order sorting
-## Compare two integer by natural order by implementing Comparable interface and use compareto() method,
+## Compare two integer by natural order by implementing Comparable interface and use comparator() method,
 -- fix first element like this.id and compare it with others like this.id- employee.id if this.id < employee.id  -vs (means less than second)
    if this.id = employee.id  0 (means equal to second)